AlejandroValle99/countriesAPI/README.md

 # REST countriesAPI
-Mini project to practice DOM manipulation, API requests, Boostrap CSS and more
+Mini project to practice DOM manipulation, API requests, Boostrap CSS.

+Planning to work another version made with React, implementing back-end concepts, and more.